 2. Girdling a Tree

 You may think that you are doing your tree a favor by wrapping the bottom of it with plastic.
-The idea behind this is that it will protect the tree from lawn mowers or weed whackers, but it actually suffocates the tree.
+The idea behind this is that it will protect the tree from lawn mowers or weed whackers, but it actually strangles the tree.
+The plastic covering at the base of a tree trunk leads to a slow death.
 If your goal is to protect your tree, you would be better off surrounding the tree with mulch which will prevent weeds from growing and help retain moisture.

 3.Putting Mulch Too Close To A Tree’s Trunk